As all-in-one data recovery software, you can use Deleted File Recovery

 features to recover lost files from a non-encrypted device.

 If the device you want to recovery data from is encrypted by BitLocker Drive Encryption

-, then you should try BitLocker Data Recovery.
+, then you should try our BitLocker Data Recovery software

-BitLocker Data Recovery can not only recover deleted file from a BitLocker Encrypted FAT32, exFAT and NTFS partition, but also recover lost file from an inaccessible, formatted, failed, damaged, corrupted, deleted or lost Windows BitLocker encrypted drive.
+With it, you can not only recover deleted file from a BitLocker Encrypted FAT32, exFAT and NTFS partition, but also recover lost files from an inaccessible, formatted, failed, damaged, corrupted, deleted or lost Windows BitLocker encrypted drive.

-How to use Hasleo Data Recovery to Recover Lost File From BitLocker Encrypted Drive?
+How to use Hasleo Data Recovery to Recover Deleted/Lost Files From BitLocker Encrypted Drive?

 Step 1: Choose BitLocker Data Recovery

-Launch Hasleo Data Recovery Wizard and select BitLocker Data Recovery mode.
+Launch Hasleo Data Recovery and select BitLocker Data Recovery mode.